 Each course is worth 3 credit hours.
-Students must enroll for a total of 6 credit hours or two courses.
-All students enrolled in the program must take the International Economic Law course, and then can select either the Human Rights or the Environmental Law course.
+Students must enroll for a total of 6 credit hours or the two courses listed below).
+Part-time JD students interested in a two week option should contact email@example.com.

 Six (6) Credits Total:

-This course will provide students with solid instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
-Particular attention will be given to the expansion and operations of the European Union and its Court of Justice, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, the World Trade Organization, and other agencies that impact international trade and commerce.
+This course will provide students with instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
+Particular attention will be given to the expansion and operations of the European Union, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, London law firms, and other agencies and organizations that impact international trade and commerce.